fada21/cardioid-sequence-fractal-loop/README.md

 ## Ideas

 - use kotlin
-- learn Rust and compare
+- learn Rust, implement and compare
 - make simple desktop ui with Compose

 ## Refs